linearizability/covid-19_data_crawler_BC/README .md

 # Acknowledgments
 We would like to extend our gratitude to the following individuals and organizations who have contributed to this project:

-- **JetBrains**
-  - We would like to express our sincere appreciation to JetBrains for providing us with PyCharm.
-This powerful Integrated Development Environment (IDE) has been instrumental in enhancing our Python development workflow, making our coding experience more efficient and enjoyable.

-- **Lena Morozova**
-  - We would like to thank Lena Morozova for her interest and suggestions regarding the project.
-Due to my own oversight, I had not added a README file to my open-source project.
-Thank you for your reminder; it was a great suggestion.
-Fortunately, it's not too late, and I have now added it.

 ## Project Description

 This project aims to automatically scrape COVID-19 related data using Python and store it in a structured format (such as JSON).
 The collected data can be used for further data analysis, visualization, and other purposes.
 The project utilizes the `requests` library to send HTTP requests, the `BeautifulSoup` library to parse HTML documents, and the `pandas` library to handle data.